 All you've got to do is take that first step.

-Selina Flavius is a finance coach and author of the personal finance book, Black Girl Finance: Let's Talk Money, which is published by Quercus Books on 21st January, £12.99.
+Selina Flavius is a finance coach and author of the personal finance book, Black Girl Finance: Let's Talk Money, which is published by Quercus Books, £12.99.
 Buy it now.